 Kubernetes use cases

 As a production-grade orchestration solution, Kubernetes is a great option for running your container workloads in live environments.
-It’s a particularly good fit for microservices architectures, where your app is composed from multiple containerized services that need to be individually scaled but networked together.
-The flexible scheduling and networking capabilities available in Kubernetes mean it easily fulfills these criteria.
+It’s a particularly good fit for microservices architectures, where your app is composed of multiple containerized services that need to be individually scaled but networked together.
+The flexible scheduling and networking capabilities in Kubernetes make it easily meet these criteria.

 Other Kubernetes use cases include: